taminomara/psql-hooks/Detailed.md

 and access is not granted, it should throw an appropriate error.

-This hook is not called if the standard permission check procedure denies access to relation.
+This hook is not called if the standard permission check procedure denies access to any relation in the list.
 Therefore, there is no way to actually raise user privileges.

 Theoretically, only plain-relation RTEs need to be checked in this hook.